 CAT is also looking into matters that were transferred to it from the MRTP Commission, which was set up under the Monopolies and Restrictive Trade Practices Act 1969 (the MRTP Act).
 The president of India promulgated the Competition (Amendment) Ordinance 2009, with effect from 14 October 2009.
 The Ordinance has amended section 66 of the Competition Act, which provided for the Monopolies and Restrictive Trade Practices Commission (the MRTP Commission) to exercise jurisdiction for a period of two years in respect of cases or proceedings filed before the commencement of the Competition Act.
 The MRTP Commission was established under the MRTP Act, which was the first substantive legislation in India aimed at regulating free and unfettered trade.
 With effect from 14 October 2009, all cases pending before the MRTP Commission stand transferred to CAT.
 The ordinance was subsequently adopted as Competition (Amendment) Act 2009.

 The Companies Act

-The Companies Act 1956 regulates issues concerning transfer of shares along with mergers and amalgamations.
-These provisions relating to transfer of shares were originally a part of the MRTP Act and were incorporated into the Companies Act in 1991.
+The Companies Act 1956 regulates issues concerning acquisition and transfer of shares as well as mergers and amalgamations.
+These provisions relating to acquisition and transfer of shares were originally a part of the MRTP Act and were incorporated into the Companies Act in 1991.

 The Companies Act restricts acquisition of equity shares of a public company, or a private company that is a subsidiary of a public company, by certain classes of persons in excess of 25 per cent (including any previous share holding, if any) of the paid-up equity capital of the company.
 Acquisitions that exceed the threshold require prior approval of the central government.